 The Bali Process Business and Government Forum brings together government representatives from 45 countries, 3 United Nations organisations and members of the private sector.
-The Forum, which was held in August 2017 and co-chaired by Mr. Andrew Forrest and Mr. Eddy Sariaatmadja, provided a unique opportunity for information sharing and implementing partnerships with the joint goal of ending modern slavery.
+The Forum, which was held in August 2017 and co-chaired by Dr Andrew Forrest and Mr. Eddy Sariaatmadja, provided a unique opportunity for information sharing and implementing partnerships with the joint goal of ending modern slavery.
 The Forum is envisaged to have the joint outcome of promoting good business practices across the private sector while also encouraging legislative changes by government.
 Cooperation across government and the private sector is needed to end modern slavery and the Bali Process Business and Government Forum is a positive step towards putting an end to this crime in the Indo-Pacific region.
-FREEDOMUNITED The Walk Free Foundation incubated the concept of mobilising citizens worldwide in 2012 through WalkFree.org.
-In five short years, WalkFree.org grew to a global community of more than eight million people, the largest group ever mobilised around the issue of modern slavery.
-Together they drove 29 campaign wins that impacted business and government behaviour and empowered civil society.